Braim016/instagram-bot/README.md

 # Instagram Bot
-This repository contains my files of python codes for an instagram bot that can like posts and follow people.
+This repository contains files of python codes for an instagram bot that can like posts and follow people.

 ## Installations
 For this repository, you'll need